emilyychenn/emilyychenn/README.md

 # Hello World, I'm Emily 👋

-I'm currently a software engineer intern at Apple, and am also in my third year at [UBC](https://www.ubc.ca/) in Vancouver, BC, studying Computer Science and Business Management.
+I'm currently a software engineer intern at Microsoft (prev at Apple ), and am also in my third year at [UBC](https://www.ubc.ca/) in Vancouver, BC, studying Computer Science and Business Management.
 I'm fascinated by the intersection between society, health care, and computing!

 <br/>